dapperlabs/nba-smart-contracts/README.md

 ### Top Shot NFT Metadata

 NFT metadata is represented in a flexible and modular way using the [standard proposed in FLIP-0636](https://github.com/onflow/flow/blob/master/flips/20210916-nft-metadata.md).
 The Top Shot contract implements the [`MetadataViews.Resolver`](https://github.com/onflow/flow-nft/blob/master/contracts/MetadataViews.cdc#L21) interface, which standardizes the display of Top Shot NFT in accordance with FLIP-0636.
-The Top Shot contract also defines a custom view of moment play data called TopShotMomentsMetadataView.
+The Top Shot contract also defines a custom view of moment play data called TopShotMomentMetadataView.

 ## NBA Top Shot Marketplace